phonopy/phono3py/example/Si-wien2k/README.md

 This is the example of silicon calculation.
 The supercell is 2x2x2 of the conventional unit cell.
+Note that Wien2k struct file have to be with the P lattice format and create supercells with the Wien2k struct format of P lattice

 The Wien2k calculation was made to obtain forces with 2x2x2 k-point mesh for the supercell, PBE, and the lattice parameters in Si.struct.